-One of the easiest, most versatile and kid friendly candy making options are these Chocolate Candy Bark Recipes.
+One of the easiest, most versatile and kid friendly candy making options are these Recipes for Chocolate Candy Bark.
 If you can melt chocolate (and who among us hasn’t left a candy bar on the car seat?).
 Then you can make this fun treat!

 Grab the kids, grab your favorite toppings, grab an apron… and follow me into the kitchen.